mvlcek/ext-simple/ext-simple/readme.txt

  - actions and filters generalized - more usage scenarios
  - hierarchical navigation by default
  - themes have config.php for dependencies, etc.
+ - no addslashes, htmlentities, no cdata - just storing and retrieving data from XML